Ukraine crisis: Russia and sanctions

 The head of Russia's leading integrated oil and gas company Rosneft has shown utter loyalty to Mr Putin, according to US officials.
 He served as the presidential deputy chief of staff until 2008 - when Dmitry Medvedev temporarily succeeded Mr Putin.
 Mr Sechin is seen as a powerful figure operating largely behind the scenes.
 He is also believed to share "economic interests" with Mr Putin.

-Rosneft itself was added to the US sanctions list in July, with limits placed on its access to US capital markets.
+Rosneft itself was added to the US sanctions list in July and the EU list in September, with limits placed on its access to capital markets.
 It is one-fifth owned by British oil giant BP.
 Failure to attract foreign financing could affect the company's oil-field development plans in Siberia, analysts believe.

 Vyacheslav Volodin (EU and US sanctions)